-Some ideal applications for where toughened glass can serve your property best is for your sliding or patio doors, shower doors, balustrades, or pool fencing.
+Some ideal applications where toughened glass can serve your property best are for your sliding or patio doors, shower doors, balustrades, or pool fencing.
 In fact you should consider toughened glass anywhere you have large windows or frameless applications.
-Toughened glass is available in 4, 5, 6, 8, 10, 12, 15 and 19mm thickness.
+Toughened glass is available in 4, 5, 6, 8, 10, 12, 15 and 19 mm thickness.

 Laminated Safety Glass